 Itinerary description day-by-day:

 We will meet you at the airport in Sofia and drive you east towards Plovdiv, European city of culture 2019, before turning south into the mountains.
-The village of Trigrad is about 4 hrs from Sofia.
+The village of Belashtitsa is about 2 hrs from Sofia.

 Riding time: 4 hours